 The Steering Committee is tasked with planning and implementation of joint research and development projects and with applying for and raising the necessary resources.
 Further, the Committee also agrees on the strategic direction of the collaboration, possible invitation of new members, and the use and further development of Campus Klein-Altendorf.
 There are eight members in the Steering Committee, three are delegated from the State of Rhineland Palatinum, three from Bonn University (of which at least two are members of the Faculty of Agriculture) and one each from Jülich Research Centre and from the Chamber of Agriculture North Rhine-Westphalia.
 The coordinator is an ex officio member of the Committee.

-Herr M. Balmer (DLR-RP)
+Mr. M. Balmer (DLR-RP)

 Martin Balmer is the Group Leader of Fruit Research and Technical Advisory Services of the Service Centre for Rural Areas (DLR) in Rhineland-Palatinate.
 His main tasks include personnel and financial administration of the experimental fruit farms and a team of advisors.
 He is Special Advisor for sweet cherries and teaches at the vocational training centre.
 His own research focuses on rain-sheltered production, cultivar and rootstock selection, growth regulation and tree training.
 Since 2007, Martin Balmer is the leader of the national stone fruit working group of the German Fruit Growers’ Association.

-Herr M. Kohl (LWK NRW; Chair)
+Mr. M. Kohl (LWK NRW)

-Dr. N. Laun (DLR-RP)
+Dr. N. Laun (DLR-RP; Chair)

-Prof. G. Noga (Uni Bonn)
+Prof. E. Lüdeling (Uni Bonn)